 The Remedy for Discontentment

-The other invasive intruder, is blackberry bushes.
-Oh, the fruit is juicy and sweet for a few weeks in the late summer, but they grow and grow and grow and wrap their nasty little vines around everything in it's path.
-They grow in dense thickets of thorny brambles and choke out anything else that tries to grow.
+The other invasive intruder is blackberry bushes.
+Oh, the fruit is juicy and sweet for a few weeks in the late summer, but they grow and grow and grow and wrap their nasty little vines around everything in its path.
+They grow as dense thickets of thorny brambles and choke out anything else that tries to grow.
 Some people keep them at bay by cutting them back, others bulldoze, and some spray them with poison then cut them back and dig them out.
+I have friends who have goats that eat them thorns and all.
+I wish I could I'd purchase a couple of goats but in my development, we are not allowed to have them.
 I can tell you, the berries aren't worth it to me.
+I can buy them frozen and they last a long time.

 There are many examples of discontented people in the Bible.
 Relationships with God, family, friends, and subjects were damaged.
 Here is a list of just a few:

-- Cain was angry and jealous because God rejected his offering and accepted Abel's.
+- Cain was angry and jealous because God rejected his offering and accepted his brother Abel's.
 Genesis 4

 - Rachel was jealous of her sister for having children.
 Genesis 30